Skill level

 Make sure there’s a mix of particle sizes so the bed doesn’t get too compacted but avoid large branches or other large pieces of wood as these will slow down the colonisation of the bed.

-If you can, source freshly cut wood chips as these are less likely to contain potential competitor fungi.
-A bag of hardwood chips from your local garden centre will do the job and be the perfect amount for a 1x1m bed.
+A bag of hardwood chips from your local garden centre will do the job and be the perfect amount for a 1m2 bed.

 PREFERRED LOCATION

 Choose a nice shady spot for your mushroom bed.
-Wine Cap mushrooms can tolerate some direct sun so partial shade is OK.
-If you’re in a hot dry climate, full shade is best.
+Wine Cap mushrooms can tolerate some dappled sunlight.
+If you’re in a hot climate, full shade is best.

 Ideal locations are around the base of trees or as part of the mulch in and around vegetable gardens where larger vegetables will provide shade.